• Skip to primary navigation

 This old fashioned potato salad recipe is creamy with mayonnaise, tangy with mustard and crunchy with celery and onion.
 Perfect for any back yard bbq or Summer pot luck thrown your way.
 This is a classic American style potato salad recipe.

-This is the classic potato salad that I grew up on.
-It’s a 3rd generation old fashioned recipe passed down from my great grandmother, grandmother and my mother.
+This is the old fashioned potato salad that I grew up on.
+It’s a 3rd generation old recipe passed down from my great grandmother, grandmother and my mother.
 It’s a southern potato salad recipe that’s just what you’d expect as a classic.

 It’s been a Summer side dish for years for grilled burgers, ribs and my favorite grilled chicken recipe.
 It’s simply Summer perfect.